StackVista/stackstate-docs/stackpacks/template.md

 # stackpack template

-Start with an intro overview.
+Start with an intro.
 Include a high level overview (diagram!!) of how the StackPack works and where it sits in the StackState ecosystem.

 ![Diagram](/.gitbook/assets/021_topology_elements.png)